lune-climate/lune-docs/docs/guides/integrate-procurement.md

   - Conserving forests in Asia - 95%
   - Ocean Carbon Removal - 5%
 - **Project bundle** - Group of offsetting projects with similar characteristics., e.g., _Conserving forests in Asia_ and _Ocean Carbon Removal_
-- **Emission factor** - A coefficient representing the amount of emissions per unit of an activity.
+- **Emission factor** - A coefficient representing the amount of emissions per unit of an activity

 </div>
 </div>